abrar2030/Flowlet/docs/06_Developer_Guides/Application_Testing_Guide.md

 });
 ```

-### E2E Tests (Frontend)
+### E2E Tests (web-frontend)

-Frontend E2E tests can be performed using tools like Cypress or Playwright to simulate user interactions directly in a browser.
+web-frontend E2E tests can be performed using tools like Cypress or Playwright to simulate user interactions directly in a browser.
 These tests would cover complete user journeys within the web application.

-(Note: Specific E2E tests for the frontend are not explicitly provided in the repository structure, but this section outlines how they would typically be implemented.)
+(Note: Specific E2E tests for the web-frontend are not explicitly provided in the repository structure, but this section outlines how they would typically be implemented.)

 ## Performance Testing